 Unfortunately, having these fibers flying around can be a fire hazard, so to help reduce or totally eliminate this danger all dryers come with a lint trap.

-This trap has a removable screen that catches as much of the free-flying fibers inside the dryer every load.
+This trap has a removable screen that catches many of the free-flying fibers inside the dryer during each load.

 Connect with an Appliance Repair Tech